 Dr. Varga’s translational research has focused on scleroderma and fibrosis, and he is known for his work on defining TGF-beta-mediated fibrosis.
 In addition to his research, Dr. Varga's passion is education.
 He has mentored trainees at all levels, several of whom have gone on to develop successful academic careers.

-Rory M. Marks, MD, was appointed Director of the Rheumatology Training Program in August 2004.
+Rory M. Marks, MB BS was appointed Director of the Rheumatology Training Program in August 2004.
 Dr. Marks is an Associate Professor of Internal Medicine.
-He received his undergraduate and graduate medical education at the University of New South Wales in Sydney, Australia (1970-1976), trained in Internal Medicine, Clinical Immunology and Pathology from 1977-1986, and was a post-doctoral Research Fellow in the Department of Pathology at the University of Michigan from 1987-1990 before his appointment in the Division of Rheumatology.
+He received his undergraduate and graduate medical education at the University of New South Wales in Sydney, Australia (1970-1976), trained in Internal Medicine, Clinical Immunology, and Pathology, and was a Post-Doctoral Research Fellow in the Department of Pathology at the University of Michigan from 1987-1990 before his appointment in the Division of Rheumatology.
 Dr. Marks is Board certified in Rheumatology, and maintains his original certification in Clinical Immunology and in Pathology.
-Dr. Marks maintains a strong interest in clinical care and fellow education, including an interest in the teaching and quantitative evaluation of the Core competencies.
+Dr. Marks has a strong interest in clinical care and physical examination skills.

 Julie C. Welch MAOM MAEL, a native of Ann Arbor, joined the Division of Rheumatology in 2015.
 Before coming to Michigan Medicine in 2013, Julie was a principal of a prominent local property management company.
 She earned a Bachelor’s degree in Elementary Education from Indiana University, a Master of Arts in Organizational Management, and a Master’s Degree of Educational Leadership.
 Julie works closely with Dr. Marksand also with Dr. Seetha Monrad, Assistant Dean of Quality Improvement.